 Are you taking advantage of the cyclical benefits of mentorship?

 More and more companies are acknowledging the many benefits of mentorship programs, and some have started to implement them across all levels of the company.
 In fact, approximately 71%1 of Fortune 500 companies offer mentor programs.

 This level of growth shouldn’t come as a surprise.
 According to a recent study, 75%2 of executives say mentoring has been critical in helping them reach their current position.
-One such executive, former KeyCorp Chairman and CEO Beth Mooney, has shared that a manager early in her career became her mentor and convinced her to pursue her MBA.3
+One such executive, KeyCorp Chairman and CEO Beth Mooney, has shared that a manager early in her career became her mentor and convinced her to pursue her MBA.3

 Why mentoring matters.